-All tasks in a block inherit directives applied at the block level.
-Most of what you can apply to a single task (with the exception of loops) can be applied at the block level, so blocks make it much easier to set data or directives common to the tasks.
-The directive does not affect the block itself, it is only inherited by the tasks enclosed by a block.
-For example, a when statement is applied to the tasks within a block, not to the block itself.
+Blocks allow for logical grouping of tasks and in play error handling.
+Most of what you can apply to a single task (with the exception of loops) can be applied at the block level, which also makes it much easier to set data or directives common to the tasks.
+This does not mean the directive affects the block itself, but is inherited by the tasks enclosed by a block. i.e. a when will be applied to the tasks, not the block itself.

 tasks: - name: Install, configure, and start Apache block: - name: install httpd and memcached yum: name: - httpd - memcached state: present - name: apply the foo config template template: src: templates/src.j2 dest: /etc/foo.conf - name: start service bar and enable it service: name: bar state: started enabled: True when: ansible_facts['distribution'] == 'CentOS' become: true become_user: root ignore_errors: yes

-ignore_errors: yes ensures that Ansible continues to execute the playbook even if some of the tasks fail.
+ignore_errors: yes will continue executing the playbook even if some of the tasks fail.

 Names for tasks within blocks have been available since Ansible 2.3.
 We recommend using names in all tasks, within blocks or elsewhere, for better visibility into the tasks being executed when you run the playbook.